andrewskm/youtrack-export/README.md

 # YouTrack Export

-A project that allows the extract of full YouTrack issue data including custom attributes, comments, and attachments.
+A project that allows the extraction of full YouTrack issue data including custom attributes, comments, and attachments.

 ## How to Run